 The new rules come into force in October 2019.

 This change may affect the decisions of immigrants regarding the use of any public goods because of the fear of being recognized as a burden on society.
 As for the loan, filing for bankruptcy negatively affects the credit rating of the applicant and makes it difficult to restore an existing loan or obtain a new one.

-Other issues that may affect non-resident entrepreneurs include logistical issues, such as lack of sufficient financial documents or documents from the home country, which may be submitted in a language other than English.
-The same documents that US citizens must provide also apply to immigrants and legal permanent residents - payroll checks, documents proving debt, ownership of vehicles, insurance, banking information, or any salary payments.
-The absence of these documents can create problems for immigrant entrepreneurs.
+Other issues that may affect non-resident entrepreneurs include logistical issues such as lack of sufficient financial documents or documents from the home country that may be submitted in a language other than English.
+The same documents that US citizens must provide also apply to immigrants and legal permanent residents - paychecks, documents proving arrears, vehicle ownership, insurance, bank information, or any wage payments.
+The lack of these documents can create problems for immigrant entrepreneurs.

-Immigrant entrepreneurs considering bankruptcy should seek the advice of a lawyer who knows immigration and bankruptcy issues and remember that America is a country where second chances are possible.
-Despite bankruptcy, immigrants have an equal right to a fresh start, the opportunity to start all over again, learn from past failures and focus on charting a successful path forward, supporting the American dream.
+Immigrant entrepreneurs considering bankruptcy should seek advice from a lawyer who understands immigration and bankruptcy, and remember that America is a country of second chances.
+Despite bankruptcy, immigrants have an equal right to a fresh start, an opportunity to start over, learn from past failures, and focus on charting a successful path forward while supporting the American Dream.

 stdClass Object ([term_id] => 221 [name] => bankruptcy [taxonomy] => post_tag [slug] => bankrotstvo)bankruptcy